 - Open boxes carefully, so it’s easier to reseal after use.

-- Wrap perishable food in plastic wrap, then store in a sealed container, to maximize shelf life.
+- Wrap perishable food in plastic wrap, then store it in a sealed container to maximize shelf life.

-- Put perishables in airtight containers to protect from pests.
+- Put perishables in airtight containers to protect them from pests.

 Miscellaneous Survival Items to Help with Food Preparation and Storage:

 - Disposable utensils

 Having a gas stove or BBQ is a great idea, as it will allow you to cook when the power is out.
 Make sure to do your cooking outdoors.
 A fireplace can also be used if you don’t have a BBQ or gas stove.

 Canned food can be eaten out of the can.
 It can also be heated if you remove the lid and label it first.
 Never eat from a can that’s dented, swollen or corroded in any way.